xplosionmind/quitsocialmedia.club/pages/Why.md

 ## Being used

 If we think carefully, we may realize that we don't actually use Social Media: Social Media use us.
 Think about something you can do thanks to Social Media: isn't it possible to do it without them?
 Often, the answer is “yes, but I wouldn't get such good results”.
-The fact is that quitting is hard mainly because we get out of a system which is [closed](#closed) and it doesn't work according to rules we can influence.
+The fact is that quitting is hard mainly because we get out of a system which is [closed](#closed "Closed") and it doesn't work according to rules we can influence.
 Either Social Media are ok as they are, or we can't use them.
 We, as individuals, have no voice whatsoever in how Social Media platforms should work.

 Social Media impose on us so many rules, boundaries, systems and preconceptions that we're not the true users anymore.
 Our interactions, our posts, our likes, our comments, everything produces value and earnings, but not for us.
 We are used to produce wealth for those who control the platforms we use to produce it, and the excuse is that we connect, we interact, we make friends or we even find love thanks to them.
 It is not true: we might be able to do all of this, maybe even in a better way, without Social Media, but we can't.

-It's impossible for us to change Social Media and stop being used by them unless we completely quit.
+It's impossible for us to change Social Media and stop being used by them, unless we completely quit.
 There is no middle way, there is no compromise.
 Using Social Media consciously is a joke as much as claiming that they do not influence society.

 In our hand we have the power to say no, to stop the trend, to give back diversity, empathy, calm, peace, meaning, art, and authentic feelings to the world.